Updated August 17, 2022.

 Patients without symptoms who test positive for COVID-19 should isolate until the following:

-- At least five days have passed since they first tested positive assuming they have not developed symptoms within that time.
+- At least five days have passed since they first tested positive.
 This should be followed by five days of wearing a mask when around others.

 Testing to end isolation